You’ve seen it before:

 Car-wrapping opportunities are another fraudulent offer to watch out for.
 Companies claim to pay you for advertising on your vehicle.
 Scammers might ask for money upfront with a promise to send the materials for wrapping.
 They might also suggest complicated payment methods (such as sending you a cashier’s check to pay the installer, rather than simply paying the installer themselves).
 These scams can turn into huge rip-offs.

 There are a few legitimate companies that will pay you to advertise on your vehicle.
 These legitimate companies will have reviews online.
 They won’t ask you for payment upfront, but they will ask you questions about your driving habits.
 (Because who’s going to pay you to put an ad on your car if you never drive?)
-Carvertise (they have an A+ rating with the BBB) is a company that screens their drivers and pays qualified advertisers.
+Carvertise (they have an A+ rating with the BBB) is a company that screens its drivers and pays qualified advertisers.
 Always do your research before joining.